marcomuraro4/OBLIVION-BlackHole/README.md

 ### Web App Implementation

-The web application was implemented by means of [Vue.js](https://vuejs.org/) framework.
-In particular, the Vue project was developed using the [Vue CLI](https://cli.vuejs.org/), which is the standard tooling baseline for Vue ecosystem.
+The web interface was implemented by means of [Vue.js](https://vuejs.org/) framework.
+In particular, the web application was developed using the [Vue CLI](https://cli.vuejs.org/), which is the standard tooling baseline for Vue ecosystem.

+The OSC communication between the Web App and Unreal Engine was implemented through a Node WebSocket Server running at localhost on port 8081.
+The Vue app creates a WebSocket Client instance at the same local address and send messages to the Node Server, which acts as a bridge between the two applications listening to OSC messages and broadcasting them over UDP to the receiver.
+The endpoint could run on the same machine or on a remote one.
+To enable the communication between the Vue app and Unreal Engine running on separate machines, go to **index.js** in **node-server** directory and set the correct remote IP address and port (lines 27 and 28 respectively).

 ### Graphic Simulation Implementation